Case study Overview

 While Sarah gained valuable experience working for Malvern Panalytical before and during university, after graduating she decided to join a University of Oxford spin-out, Navetas Energy Management, which built smart meters to make itemised energy bills.
 “I joined that company as a researcher and became a project lead.
 I ran a number of different projects with them, including a fun one that involved running different appliances in my house while charging an electric car.”

-Sarah joined Oxehealth when it had just started commercialising its technology.
-“I became the Solutions Lead and looked at the overall systems architecture.
-We didn’t have a commercial team, so I also spent time going out to meet potential customers so I could feed their needs back to the technical team for development.”
+In 2015 she joined Oxehealth, a startup working on vision-based patient monitoring and management.
+At the time, the company had just started commercialising its technology.
+“I became the solutions lead and looked at the overall systems architecture.
+We didn’t have a commercial team, so I also spent time going out to meet potential customers so I could feed their needs back to the technical team for development,” she says.

 How the ELS helped...